Pre-Baccalaureate

 Forms

-Forms are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers.
+Forms are available in your student portal and are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers.
 Most forms include sections for both students and parents/guardians to complete.

 Accessibility Services

 If applicable, you may request accommodations based on a learning, psychological and/or physical disability, including medical conditions, temporary injuries and significant food allergies.
 Please be aware that all accommodation requests will be considered, however, there may be limits as to what can be provided without sufficient notice.
-Please email accessibility@brown.edu so that you have time to submit your request by June 2.
+Be sure to submit your requests using the Medical Authorization and Health History Form by May 31.
 You may also contact that email if you have any questions or concerns.

 Course Orientation

-Plan to log into your course in Canvas during the week before your online course begins to become familiar with Canvas (Brown's learning management system), review course syllabi and learn about your instructor(s).
+Plan to log into your course in Canvas during the week of June 10 to become familiar with Canvas (Brown's learning management system), review course syllabi and learn about your instructor(s).
 We will send you an email with instructions explaining how to access your course.
-From this point on you should be using your Brown email for course related activities and information, checking daily for course announcements and information from your instructor/instructional support staff.
+From this point on you should be using your Brown email for course-related activities and information, checking daily for course announcements and information from your instructor/instructional support staff.

 You will begin working with your instructor and classmates on the course itself on the course start date listed in the course catalog.